RichardIvanchevski/JavaAdvanced/README.md

 # JavaAdvanced
-Uploading all contest from Java Advanced course
+Contests from Java Advanced course in SoftUni